Saint Raymond's Cemetery (Bronx): History

 The cemetery land was originally the "Underhill Farm of Throgg's Neck."
-It was purchased and consecrated by the forward-thinking Rev. Michael B. McEvoy, pastor from 1875 to 1885 of St. Raymond's Church, who bought the land and utilized it for burial purposes as Saint Raymond's Cemetery.
-Through its connection to St. Raymond's Church, the cemetery was dedicated in honor of Saint Raymond Nonnatus, a 13th-century saint.
+It was purchased and consecrated by Rev. Michael B. McEvoy, pastor from 1875 to 1885 of St. Raymond's Church, who utilized it for burial purposes as Saint Raymond's Cemetery.
+Through its connection to St. Raymond's Church, the cemetery was dedicated in honor of 13th-century saint Raymond Nonnatus.

 Lindbergh case

 Shortly after his son's kidnapping in 1932, aviator Charles Lindbergh and Bronx resident John Condon met with the alleged kidnapper at St. Raymond's to deliver $50,000 in ransom money.
 Despite the payment, the child's body was found a few months later.
 Bruno Richard Hauptmann was convicted of the murder in 1935 and executed the following year.